What is a college access network?

 What is Goal 2025, and why is it important?

 Started by Lumina Foundation, Goal 2025 recognizes that the economy is changing and that there is an increasing amount of new and traditional jobs that require advanced training.
-Lumina, and MCAN, seeks to keep future generations able to be contributing citizens.
+Lumina, and MCAN, seek to keep future generations able to be contributing citizens.
 In particular, Goal 2025 seeks to assist potential students that are not traditionally represented in college or higher education institutes; these include low-income, first-generation, Native Americans (particularly within Montana), and non-traditional students.
 In Montana, this focus is imperative as manufacturing businesses are being phased out for technological and service industry careers.
 As Montana is highly rural and a high percentage of Montanans live below poverty level, the emphasis on access in post-secondary education also serves as a tool to overcome poverty for individuals.

 Who supports MCAN?

 Please see our list of current affiliates.

 Email email@example.com if you are interested in volunteering, presenting, or helping with projects.
 If you are a part of a larger organization, please consider joining us as a member in our Leadership Council and start shaping the future of Montana higher education.